dragonfly-science/dragonfly-website/content/news/2024-09-16-thematic-analysis/content.md

 ### Submissions analysis

-One area that we have worked on is using embeddings to analyse data in public submissions to select committees.
-This is able to provide a broad overview of the submitters’ concerns.
+One area that we have worked on is using embeddings to analyse data in public submissions to government select committees.
+This analysis is
+able to provide a broad overview of the submitters’ concerns.
 It is complementary to manual approaches, and is useful at the beginning of the analysis process as it can provide a rapid overview of the submissions.
-This is helpful for developing the analytical framework.
+This overview is helpful for developing the analytical framework.
 Like many applications of AI, it is best used as a tool to augment or inform manual processes.

 ### Read more

-We recently worked with the Occupational Therapy Board, using thematic analysis to help understand the common themes referenced in practitioners portfolios.
+We recently worked with the Occupational Therapy Board, using thematic analysis to help understand the common themes referenced in practitioners' portfolios.
 [Read more about our portfolio analysis work here](https://www.dragonfly.co.nz/work/thematic-analysis-case-study.html).